-Goetz holds a Master of Public Health degree from the University of California, Berkeley, and a Master’s in American literature from the University of Virginia.
-He graduated from Bates College, and plays the cello. [📁 Thomas's Press Kit]
+Goetz holds a Master of Public Health degree from the University of California, Berkeley, and a Master's in American literature from the University of Virginia.
+He graduated from Bates College, and lives in San Francisco.

 How To Design a Culture of Health